Principal residency program

 Jury :Alexandre Babel Percussionist and composer

-Alexandre Babel is a Swiss composer, drummer and percussionist based in Berlin.
+Alexandre Babel (born in 1980) is a Swiss composer, drummer and percussionist based in Berlin.
 He is involved in various contemporary contexts encompassing modern classical music, free improvisation, noise and performance art.
 His work explores purely acoustic sound and blurs the boundaries between contemporary music and electronic aesthetics, through virtuoso instrumental technique.
-Alexandre Babel is the artistic director of the contemporary percussion ensemble Eklekto.
-He is also the principal percussionist of the Kammerensemble Neue Musik Berlin, the drummer of noise-rock unit Sudden Infant, and the co-founder of the performance collective Radial.
+He is the artistic director of the contemporary percussion ensemble Eklekto.
+He was also the principal percussionist of the Kammerensemble Neue Musik Berlin from 2010 to 2019, the drummer of noise-rock unit Sudden Infant, and the co-founder of the performance collective Radial.
 His compositions have been performed in various venues and festivals, including Oberlin University, the Archipel Festival in Geneva, the Eyedrum Gallery in Atlanta and the Mozarteum in Salzburg.
 He has taught at the University of Berlin, the Haute école de musique in Geneva, the University of Melbourne and the Universität der Künste in Berlin.

-Born in Morocco, Latifa Echakhch has been living and working in Fully (canton of Valais, Switzerland) Suisse since 2012.
+French-Moroccan artist Latifa Echakhch (born in 1974) has been living and working in Switzerland since 2012.
 She graduated from the École nationale supérieure d’arts in Cergy-Pontoise and the École nationale des beaux-arts in Lyon.
 Galleries representing her include kamel mennour (Paris and London), kaufmann repetto (Milan and New York), Dvir Gallery (Tel Aviv/Brussels) and Metro Pictures (New York).
 She took part in the main exhibition of the Venice Biennale Arte in 2011 and was awarded the prix Marcel-Duchamp in 2013 and the Zurich Art Prize in 2015.
 Latifa Echakhch has made a name for herself thanks to the fine balance between forcefulness and fragility in her interdisciplinary installations, her visual language including surrealist and conceptual elements, and her use of symbols that – in her own words – are both political and poetic.

-Jean-Paul Felley, an art historian trained at the University of Geneva and a curator, is the Director of the édhéa – the Valais School of Art since, June 2018.
-Felley has organized architecture, design and contemporary art exhibitions since 1989.
+Jean-Paul Felley (born in 1966), an art historian trained at the University of Geneva and a curator, is the Director of the édhéa – the Valais School of Art since June 2018.
+He has organized architecture, design and contemporary art exhibitions since 1989.
 In 1994, he and Olivier Kaeser founded Attitudes, an independent contemporary art association based in Geneva, with Olivier Kaeser.
 Since its inception, Attitudes has organized exhibitions in Switzerland, Europe, as well as in Latin America and Lebanon.
-From 2008 to 2018, Felley co-directed the Centre culturel suisse de Paris, again with Olivier Kaeser.
+From 2008 to 2018, he co-directed the Centre culturel suisse de Paris, again with Olivier Kaeser.

-Tamara Jenny-Devrient has worked as a production manager for artistic projects in Switzerland and abroad for many years.
+Tamara Jenny-Devrient (born in 1974) has worked as a production manager for artistic projects in Switzerland and abroad for many years.

-She has collaborated with the Cartier Foundation for Contemporary Art in Paris and the Hammer Museum in Los Angeles on various projects, before taking on production duties for the Festival Images Vevey for seven years.
+She has collaborated with the Cartier Foundation for Contemporary Art in Paris and the Hammer Museum in Los Angeles on various projects, before taking on production duties for the Festival Images Vevey.
 Over the course of her career, she had developed a particular affinity for and experience in staging the production of monumental installations and events in public spaces.
 She currently works as a freelancer and carries out various mandates for cultural institutions in French-speaking Switzerland.

-Elise Lammer (born in Lausanne, lives and works in Basel) was trained as a fine artist in Barcelona and holds an MFA in Curating from Goldsmiths College, London.
+Elise Lammer (born in 1981) was trained as a fine artist in Barcelona and holds an MFA in Curating from Goldsmiths College, London.

 Lammer is the founding director of Alpina Huus, a research platform exploring performance and domestic space active across art institutions internationally. she is currently the curator of the yearly film and performance programme of DAMA at Palazzo Birago di Borgaro in Turin, and of SCREEN, ArtViewer online artists’ films section.
 Between 2014 and 2019 she served as a curator at Kunstverein SALTS in Birsfelden.
 Her writings and research on art, performance and film have been published in magazines and catalogues worldwide, and she is a regular contributor to CURA. and Mousse Magazine.
 As an artist, curator and writer, Elise Lammer has participated in exhibitions and projects in institutions and galleries internationally, including Centre Culturel Suisse, Paris; Garage Museum of Contemporary Art, Moscow; Istituto Svizzero di Roma, Rome; MAMCO, Geneva; The Schinkel Pavillon, Berlin; The Goethe Institut, Beijing, Hong Kong; MCBA, Lausanne; among others.
 Through a 3-year research project she has been developing since 2018 a garden in homage to Derek Jarman at La Becque | Artist Residency in La Tour-de-Peilz.

-Stefano Stoll is the director of the Festival Images in Vevey, Switzerland.
+Stefano Stoll (born in 1974) is the director of the Festival Images in Vevey, Switzerland.
 Since 2008 he has specialized this biennial of visual arts in monumental outdoor installations.
-Every two years it proposes photographic projects made to measure in the streets, parks, the lake and on the façades but also in the city’s museums and galleries, by artists such as Cindy Sherman, Christian Marclay, Hans-Peter Feldman, Paul Fusco, René Burri, Lee Friedländer, Alex Prager, JR, Martin Parr and Alec Soth.
-In this context, he also manages an “off space” dedicated to contemporary photography (Espace Images Vevey) as well as the Grand Prix Images Vevey, one of the oldest photographic production grants in Europe.
+Every two years it proposes photographic projects made to measure in the streets, parks, the lake and on the façades but also in the city’s museums and galleries, by artists such as Cindy Sherman, Christian Marclay, Hans-Peter Feldmann, Paul Fusco, René Burri, Lee Friedlander, Alex Prager, JR, Martin Parr and Alec Soth.
+In this context, he also manages the Espace Images Vevey, an “off space” dedicated to contemporary photography, as well as the Grand Prix Images Vevey, one of the oldest photographic production grants in Europe.
 During his studies, he participated in the early days of the Biel/Bienne Festival of Photography as its co-director from 1998 to 2002.
 He then joined the artistic direction of the Swiss National Exhibition EXPO.02 before taking over the cultural affairs department of the city of Vevey until 2015.
 He is regularly invited as a member of international juries such as the Paul Huf Award (Amsterdam), which he chaired in 2014.
 As an author, he is a member of AICA Press and writes on cultural policy, art and photography.